-- Supporting design, provision, and monitoring of CMAM and emergency nutrition training at all levels of the health system, from pre-/in-service training for medical personnel to clinic-based training for community health workers.
+- Implementing the design, provision, and monitoring of CMAM and emergency nutrition training at all levels of the health system, from pre-/in-service training for medical personnel to clinic-based training for community health workers.

-- Providing training in the use of monitoring and evaluation and quality improvement methods to improve the quality of CMAM and emergency nutrition services at all levels of health systems.
+- Supporting training in the use of monitoring and evaluation and quality improvement methods to improve the quality of CMAM and emergency nutrition services at all levels of health systems.

-- Conducting research to test the safety of using mid-upper arm circumference as a discharge criterion for children admitted to CMAM programs, which could offer significant time savings for program staff.
+- Conducting research on standardized mid-upper arm circumference (MUAC) cutoffs for pregnant women and adults, as well as research to test the safety of using MUAC as a discharge criterion for children admitted to CMAM programs, which could offer significant time savings for program staff.